 In 2014 the GSC Foundation established the Phala Woods Fund in order to support education abroad at the College.
 This fund is used to award modest scholarships to students participating in eligible programs.
-See Dr. Gibbons for more information and download an application form here.
+See International Programs for more information and download an application form here.

 If you have to make your own travel arrangements, consider STA Travel.
 It's a discount student travel agency with over 30 years of experience.

 You'll need to submit official transcripts as part of your application.
 This is easy.
 Just head to the Registrar's Office on the first floor of the Heflin Administration Building to get started.